michaelborck-books/ai-as-a-teaching-partner/booklet/00-front-matter.md

 - Share successes and failures with your teaching and learning community
 - Contribute to the growing body of practice around AI in education

----
+,

 ## A Personal Note to Readers

 If you're feeling skeptical about AI in education, that's healthy.
-Technology is not inherently good or bad—it's how we use it that matters.
+Technology is not inherently good or bad,it's how we use it that matters.

 If you're worried this is too technical, I promise it's not.
 If you can write an email, you can write an AI prompt.